MyloRaccoon/MyloRaccoon/README.md

 - Latest personnal project : [Cool Birthday](https://github.com/MyloRaccoon/CoolBirthday)

 ## I'm currently searching for an "alternance" in france.
-You can contact me at the email : joachim.fevre@etu.unilim.fr
+You can contact me at : joachim.fevre@etu.unilim.fr

 ## Connect with me:
 https://linktr.ee/MyloRacoon